Nowruz: Nowruz and food inflation in Iran

+Kurdistan

-Newroz is largely considered as a potent symbol of Kurdish identity.
+Newroz is largely considered a potent symbol of Kurdish identity.
 The Kurds of Turkey celebrate this feast between 18 and 21 March.
 Kurds gather into fairgrounds mostly outside the cities to welcome spring.
 Women wear colored dresses and spangled head scarves and young men wave flags of green, yellow and red, the historic colors of Kurdish people.
 They hold this festival by lighting fire and dancing around it.
 Newroz has seen many bans in Turkey, as Turkey has a strong and long history of trying to suppress Kurdish history and culture.
 It has only been celebrated legally since 1992 after the ban on the Kurdish language was lifted.
 The holiday is now officially allowed in Turkey after international pressure on the Turkish government to lift culture bans.
 The Turkish government renamed the holiday Nevroz in 1995.
 However, Newroz celebrations are still suppressed and lead to continual confrontations with the Turkish authority.
 In Cizre, Nusyabin and Şırnak celebrations turned violent as Turkish police forces fired in the celebrating crowds.
 In recent years, the Newroz celebration summons around 1 million participants in Diyarbakır, the biggest city of the Kurdish dominated Southeastern Turkey.

 In Syria, the Kurds dress up in their national dress and celebrate the New Year.
 According to Human Rights Watch, the Kurds have had to struggle to celebrate Newroz, and in the past and the celebration has led to violent oppression, leading to several deaths and mass arrests.
 The Syrian Arab Ba'athist government stated in 2004 that the Newroz celebrations will be tolerated as long as they do not become political demonstrations.
 During the Newroz celebrations in 2008, three Kurds were shot dead by Syrian security forces.
 In March 2010, an attack by Syrian police killed two or three people, one of them a 15-year-old girl, and more than 50 people were wounded.
 The Rojava revolution of 2012 and the subsequent establishment of the de facto Autonomous Administration of North and East Syria saw Kurdish civil rights greatly expand, and Newroz is now celebrated freely in most Kurdish areas of Syria except for Efrin, where the ritual is no longer allowed since the 2018 occupation by Turkish-backed rebel groups.

-Kurds in Iraq and Iran have had more freedom to celebrate Newroz than their countrymen of Syria and Turkey.
+Kurds in Iraq and Iran have had more freedom to celebrate Newroz than their countrymen in Syria and Turkey.